Will small cannabis farmers survive?

 Come 2018, California’s legal cannabis farmers will face a new era of state regulations, licensing, and taxes.
 Many of the estimated 40,000 farms in the state could go out of business, said cannabis cultivator attorney Heather Burke, in a recent Facebook.Live video with GreenState.

-California legalized cannabis in November, and is set to dual-regulate its 21 year-old medical pot market and its new recreational market over the next 36 months.
+California legalized cannabis in November, and will dual-regulate its 21 year-old medical pot market and its new recreational market over the next 36 months.
 Adults 21 and over could begin walking into legal stores in select cities by January.

-Burke, interviewed in the video by San Francisco Chronicle Cannabis Editor David Downs, said one of the biggest threats to small farmers is overproduction.
+Burke, interviewed in the video by San Francisco Chronicle Cannabis Editor David Downs, said overproduction severely threatens small farmers .
 If supply outpaces demand in California, the price of weed will decline, as it has in Washington and Colorado.
-Lower prices would be good for cannabis consumers, but not farmers.
+Consumers like lower prices, but not farmers.

-Farmers will need to be “cognizant” of overproduction, “careful” about saving money, and “start thinking in long-term projections,” said Burke.
+Farmers must stay “cognizant” of overproduction, “careful” about saving money, and “start thinking in long-term projections,” said Burke.

-Consumers should also be mindful about spending, if they want to support small cannabis farms.
+As a result, consumers should vote with their dollars to support small cannabis farms.
 Burke recommended consumers ask for “small batch” craft cannabis at dispensaries.

 “That’s what we do now with wine,” she said,